 This means we need to make changes to the network of pylons, cables and substations that transport electricity around the country, so that everyone has access to clean electricity from these new renewable sources.

 Our existing substation at Norwich Main has been in service for around 50 years.
-The time has now come when we need to extend the site to enable new sources of electricity generation to connect into the grid, including the Hornsea Project Three offshore wind farm, the Equinor Sheringham Shoal and Dudgeon wind farm extensions.
+The time has now come when we need to extend the site to enable new sources of electricity generation to connect into the grid, including the Hornsea Project Three offshore wind farm, and the Equinor Sheringham Shoal and Dudgeon wind farm extensions.

 Norwich Main substation is located approximately 3 miles south of the city of Norwich, to the west of the A140 and south of the A47.
 The village of Dunston is to the west, and Swardeston to the east.